When: Wednesday, November 20, 2019, 9 a.m. to 3 p.m.

 These hybrid (online and face-to-face) workshops will help teachers plug existing activities and lessons into the MWEE instructional framework.
 While becoming Certified MWEE Ambassadors, you will discover partnerships with environmental education (EE) providers in your region, plan how to bring the MWEE into your classroom, and participate in hands-on watershed education activities.
 EE providers are also welcome to attend.

-Earn six Act 48 credits in the face-to-face workshop!
-Please complete the MWEE 101 online course prior to the workshop to receive three additional Act 48 credits.
+Earn six hours of Act 48 in the face-to-face workshop!
+Please complete the MWEE 101 online course prior to the workshop to receive three additional hours of Act 48.
 Find the MWEE 101 online course here.

 BONUS!
 All attending educators will receive environmental education instructional materials at the workshop.
 One attending school district will WIN a $500 stipend for instructional materials, and four others will receive $250!